beginning of content

 Restless legs syndrome can be caused by many different things, including:

-Sometimes no cause is found.
+Usually, no cause is found.

 How is restless legs syndrome diagnosed?

-If you experience these symptoms, see your doctor to confirm the diagnosis.
 There is no test for restless legs syndrome, but you may need a blood test to rule out other reasons for your symptoms.

-Your doctor may refer you to a specialist neurologist to try to find the cause and recommend a treatment.
+Your doctor may refer you to a specialist neurologist to try to find the cause and recommend treatment.

 How is restless legs syndrome treated?

-For many people, this is all that’s needed.
 If your symptoms still affect your sleep or quality of life, there are medicines that can help.
 You can talk to your doctor about this.
-Sometimes a medicine will stop working after you’ve been taking it for a while and you might need to switch to a different medicine.

 Check your symptoms Find a health service